← All Articles

 The short version

-Yes — to fish the Tuckasegee you need a North Carolina fishing license regardless of whether you hold a Georgia license, because the river is in North Carolina.
-You also need the trout privilege in addition to the basic license for any trout water.
+Yes — to fish the Tuckasegee you need a North Carolina fishing license regardless of whether you hold a Georgia license, because the river is across the state line in North Carolina, and Georgia and North Carolina have no reciprocity that would cover you.
+You also need the trout privilege in addition to the basic license, because the Tuck's delayed-harvest water is trout water.
 The practical options are an annual license (best if you'll fish NC more than once), a 10-day non-resident license (good for a one-trip visit), or a daily non-resident license (fine for a single day).
 Buy it online before the trip — it's digital, and a phone screenshot is sufficient.
-Full river detail in the Tuckasegee River guide.
+Your Bowman guide confirms license status before launch, so it's worth sorting the night before.
+Full river detail is in the Tuckasegee River guide.

 Do Georgia anglers need a North Carolina license for the Tuckasegee?

-A North Carolina license is required regardless of whether you have a Georgia license — the Tuck is across the state line.
+A North Carolina license is required regardless of whether you have a Georgia license — the Tuck is across the state line, and there is no reciprocity between the two states.

 What North Carolina license options are there?